-- Saint Kitts and Nevis reported that it provides access to MAP in all cases where taxpayers have complied with the information or documentation requirements as set out in its draft MAP guidance.
-It further reported that since 1 January 2017 it has not denied access to MAP for cases where the taxpayer had not provided the required information or documentation. - 53.
-No peer input was provided.
+75. Saint Kitts and Nevis reported that it provides access to MAP in all cases where taxpayers have complied with the information or documentation requirements as set out in its draft MAP guidance.
+It further reported that in the period 1 January 2017-31 December 2019 it has not denied access to MAP for cases where the taxpayer had not provided the required information or documentation.